 Hi-Vis Press on Billy and the Devil: "Because it's a work of art.
 Because the timeless story is the essence of a fractured being, of fractured lives that are all too familiar.
 Because the pace and flow of the narrative is unparalleled in contemporary fiction.
 Because Dean Lilleyman is a real author, with a real heart, a real motive.
 Because the book won't patronise you, wont force morals down your throat and won't pretend to be something it's not."
 Read the rest of this article here.
 Read Billy and the Devil for free here.
-The complete version of Billy and the Devil will be published in paperback by Hi-Vis soon, including episodes not previously published.
+The complete version of Billy and the Devil will be published in paperback by Hi-Vis in 2018, including episodes not previously published.

 "We believe that capitalism and its attendant profit culture is a public health issue..."

 The Arsonist Magazine is put together by Burning House Press.
 Burning House Press is put together by Miggy Angel.
 Miggy Angel puts people together to make/who make.
 Who makes in The Arsonist is a together made of unmainstream makers.
 Here is another happening (and it is) of proof, a proof that things are happening, are being made, outside of what we are told we should.